Skip to main content

 FieldDescription

-PublishSet to the launch date and time.
+PublishSet the launch date and time.

-TagsSelect the Art, Media, Prose, or Poetry tag.
+TagsSelect Art, Media, Prose, or Poetry.

 Click Save as pending.

-Click Preview to view your post.
+Click Preview to review the post.

 Create a new issue landing page

-To create a new issue landing page, follow these steps:
+To create a new issue landing page:

 On the sidebar, click Pages.